 Cardiac rehab programs are a great way to get back into the game if you’re dealing with or have undergone a major cardiac issue.
 Cardiac rehab encourages and allows patients to build up their physical activity tolerance, which is especially imperative as this process ensures that any scar tissue is not exacerbated.

-E-Bikes, as opposed to traditional bicycles, require less cardiac exertion and therefore produce less strain on the heart.
-Not only is a great form of commuting, but if you are a heart patient who otherwise relies on walking for exercise, e-Biking is a much quicker way to get around, especially if you are feeling limited when it comes to walking.
+E-bikes, as opposed to traditional bicycles, require less cardiac exertion and therefore produce less strain on the heart.
+Not only is a great form of commuting, but if you are a heart patient who otherwise relies on walking for exercise, e-bike riding is a much quicker way to get around, especially if you are feeling limited when it comes to walking.

 A few words in conclusion

 Riding your e-Bike, and the action of cycling keeps your lungs and circulation healthy, which can help prevent further risk of cardiovascular disease.
 This is because cycling, which is a sport that has prominent cardiac benefits, strengthens the muscles of your heart, reduces blood fat levels, and lowers your resting heart rate.